-This Georgia funeral-planning guide from US Funerals Online aims to outline some key points you should consider if you are faced with the task of arranging a funeral or cremation service in Georgia, or if you are pre-planning funeral or cremation services.
+This guide outlines some key points you should consider if you are tasked with arranging a funeral or cremation service in Georgia or pre-planning funeral or cremation services.

-The responsibility for making final arrangements can be overwhelming, as there are many decisions to be made and state laws can vary somewhat.
-It helps to familiarize yourself with the Federal Trade Commission’s ‘funeral rule’, but it is also vital to have a clear understanding of how this translates into practice in the state of Georgia.
+The responsibility for making final arrangements can be overwhelming, as there are many decisions to be made, and state laws can vary somewhat.
+It helps to familiarize yourself with the Federal Trade Commission’s ‘funeral rule.’
+Still, it is also vital to have a clear understanding of how this translates into practice in the state of Georgia.

-How do you choose which funeral home or cremation provider in Georgia is right for your needs?
+How do you choose which funeral home or cremation provider in Georgia suits your needs?